Shredmetal/llmtest/docs/reliability_testing/format_compliance.md

 [← Back to Home](../index.md)

-# Reliability Testing - yes we are brute forcing it with thousands upon thousands of tests
+# Format Compliance - yes we are brute forcing it with thousands upon thousands of tests

 This page documents the ongoing efforts to validate the reliability of llm-app-test.